 I’m glad to see the Turquoise back.
 I’ve been looking forward to the return of the Turquoise for many years and Cambridge has exceeded my expectations.
 My main concern was the paper and print quality, and I’m glad to say that both are of the highest quality.
 Together they make the perfect combination for readability.

 Even though it doesn’t have cross-references in the 6-digit range, it is a good reference edition and the concordance helps make up the difference.
 I like that the references and footnotes are next to the verses they correspond to.
 This makes them much easier to find at a glance.
 The maps are well-drawn and it has an extensive index to maps.
 I would like to have a glossary for words that have changed their meaning or are out of use.
 The Concord has this and I see it as one of its strengths.

-The Cambridge Turquoise is available for pre-order at EvangelicalBible.com
+The Cambridge Turquoise is now available in blue or brown at EvangelicalBible.com

 Photography by hannah C brown

 Evangelical Bible provided this Bible free for review.
 I was not required to give a positive review, only an honest one.
 All opinions are my own.